InTouch-International/core-collection/README.md

 ## License

 The contents of this repository are provided under a private license.
-Unauthorized distribution, sharing, or copying of any content without explicit permission is strictly prohibited.
+Unauthorised distribution, sharing, or copying of any content without explicit permission is strictly prohibited.

 ## Support